Visual Arts at SBA

 Drawing & Painting for the budding artist requires a recommendation and is a technical class.
 During fall semester students learn to draw with many different tools, study the human form, delve deeper into perspective and foreshortening and become comfortable with proportions and gestural drawing.

-Advanced Art is mainly for 11th graders and also requires a recommendation.
+Honors Art is mainly for 11th graders and also requires a recommendation.
 During the first semester of Advanced Art students will follow the AP curriculum and work at a very fast pace using many different mediums.
 Second semester is a bit more freeform with chances to experiment with paper machè, installations and temporary murals.
 The final project of the year is painting a ceiling tile in the art room to leave behind.

 AP Art is a very rigorous course composed of mainly seniors.
 29 serious study pieces are due at the end of the year.
 24 pieces will be submitted digitally and 5 quality pieces will be mailed to the AP Board for judging.
 Saint Benedict has a 100% pass rate on the AP Art exam for the 7 years we have been offering the class.